Dezmondo7/Netflix_Clone1/README.md

 # Netflix_Clone

-This was my first attempt at cloning a webiste after learning the basics of HTML, CSS & JavaScript.
+This was my first attempt at cloning a website after learning the basics of HTML, CSS & JavaScript.

 ## Functionality